piScope/piScope/readme.md

 *  ../example/       example data to look in &pi;Scope

 Copyright:
-*  Copyright (c) 2012-2017 S. Shiraiwa  All rights reserved.
+*  Copyright (c) 2012-2017 S. Shiraiwa and PSFC, MIT All rights reserved.